Brendan Fraser: 2001–2008: Dramatic and comedic roles

+2009–2020: Setbacks and switch to television

-Fraser starred as "Brick" in the West End production of Tennessee Williams's Cat on a Hot Tin Roof in September 2001, directed by Anthony Page.
-Castmates included Ned Beatty, Frances O'Connor and Gemma Jones.
-The show closed on January 12, 2002, with Fraser garnering many excellent reviews.
-In 2010, Fraser starred in a Broadway production of Elling, but the play closed after one week, due to lackluster reviews.
+In 2010, Fraser returned to Broadway in the production of Elling, but the play closed after one week, due to lackluster reviews.
 After appearing in the critically panned Furry Vengeance in 2010, Fraser moved from being represented by William Morris Endeavor to the Creative Artists Agency.
 In 2010, he starred in Whole Lotta Sole directed by Terry George and in 2011, he was set to play William Tell in The Legend of William Tell: 3D, directed by Eric Brevig, with whom Fraser had also worked in Journey to the Center of the Earth.
 Filming was delayed and late in 2011, Fraser sued the producer Todd Moyer for promised wages.
-Moyer later countersued for assault, which Fraser dismissed as a desperate attempt to avoid paying his debt.
+Moyer later countersued for assault, which Fraser dismissed as [Moyer's] desperate attempt to avoid paying his debt.
 In 2013, he played an Elvis Presley impersonator in the ensemble black comedy Pawn Shop Chronicles.

 In 2016, Fraser replaced Ray Liotta in the Bollywood thriller Line of Descent.
 Fraser later joined the recurring cast of the television drama series The Affair during season 3 where he portrayed the misery-minded prison guard Gunther.
 He portrayed Getty family fixer James Fletcher Chace in the FX anthology series Trust, which premiered on March 25, 2018.
 Fraser portrayed Clifford "Cliff" Steele / Robotman in the Titans TV series, with Jake Michaels physically portraying Robotman.
-He reprised the role in the spin-off series Doom Patrol, where he voices the character and appears as Steele in flashbacks; Riley Shanahan – replacing Jake Michaels in Titans – physically portrays Robotman.
-This string of appearances led many publications to label his sudden comeback as the "Brenaissance".
+He reprised the role in the spin-off series Doom Patrol, where he voices the character and appears as Steele in flashbacks; Riley Shanahan, replacing Jake Michaels in Titans, physically portrays Robotman.

+His comeback after a period of relative inactivity was dubbed "The Brennaissance" by fans.
+In an interview on The Graham Norton Show, Fraser acknowledged the portmanteau.